splunk-soar-connectors/exodusutility/README.md

 ### API Tokens

 You will need a Phantom API token for both your dev and your production environment
-Dev Permissions: Playbooks: R, Custom Code: RW, Apps: R, Assets: R
+Dev Permissions: Playbooks: R, Custom Code: RW, Apps: R, Assets: R, Containers: RW
-Prod Permissions: Playbooks: R, Custom Code: RW, Apps: R, Assets: R
+Prod Permissions: Playbooks: RW, Custom Code: RW, Apps: R, Assets: RW, Containers: None
-Additional permissions for exodus ingestion host: Container: RW, Assets: W, Playbooks: W
+The above permissions reflect Exodus running on dev and promoting content to prod.
+The inverse is also possible with roughly the same permissions but the asset migration capability will break password fields when pulling to prod.

 ### File System